marvin-neumann/imagegrab/README.md

-# ImageGrab
+# imageGrab

-ImageGrab uses the Puppeteer library to extract image URLs from a webpage and save them to a folder.
+imageGrab uses the Puppeteer library to extract image URLs from a webpage and save them to a folder.

 ## Requirements